 Your professional background is mainly in accounting and tax planning.
 Did you always secretly want to be a writer?

 The creative arts were always a passion for me, but once I started reading Mary Stewart novels set in Greece, I was hooked: I longed to write and travel.
 With my husband’s encouragement and belief in me, I was able to take the overwhelming, terrifying, and exciting first step of tackling book-length fiction.

 How did you learn how to cook gourmet Italian food?

 Learning to cook was easy, as I apprenticed under two accomplished and adventurous cooks, my mother and grandmother.
-I developed my expertise in gourmet Italian cuisine in several ways: gathering tips from my many Italian relatives, wanting to recreate the foods I savored in Italy, and having a shameless love of cookbooks, especially those featuring Italian cuisine—my collection overflows the bookshelf!
+I developed my expertise in gourmet Italian cuisine by gathering tips from my many Italian relatives and my desire to recreate the foods I savored in Italy.
+I also confess to a shameless love for cookbooks, especially those featuring Italian cuisine—my collection overflows the bookshelf!

 Describe the most memorable meal you ate while in Italy.